Schedule Service

 The most important job of an air purifier is to capture airborne contaminants, so look for a model with a high filtration efficiency.
 The best systems can capture 99.97% of particles like dust, pollen, mold spores, bacteria, and pet dander.
 These are the tiny irritants that can trigger allergies and other respiratory issues.
 By removing them from the air, a central air purifier helps create a healthier indoor environment for your entire family.
 Focusing on a system with a high-capture rate ensures you’re making a meaningful improvement to your home’s air.

-Smart Technology and Air Quality Monitoring
+Are Smart Features and Air Monitoring Worth It?

 Modern central air purifiers often come with smart technology that adds a layer of convenience and control.
 Many systems include digital apps that let you monitor and manage your home’s air quality right from your smartphone, whether you’re on the couch or away from home.
 Some advanced models, like those from Lennox, are engineered to address the three main types of air pollutants: tiny particles, germs and mold, and chemical vapors or odors.
 This smart technology ensures your system is always working efficiently to keep your air fresh and clean.
 If you have questions about which smart features are right for you, feel free to contact us for personalized advice.